mozilla/legal-docs/en/firefox_privacy_notice.md

 ### Footnote

 To make requests regarding your personal data, please contact us through our [Data Subject Access Request Portal](https://privacyportal.onetrust.com/webform/1350748f-7139-405c-8188-22740b3b5587/4ba08202-2ede-4934-a89e-f0b0870f95f0).
-If you have any other questions regarding personal data or our privacy practices, please contact us at compliance@mozilla.com.
+If you have any other questions regarding personal data or our privacy practices, please contact us at compliance@mozilla.com or you can contact our Data Protection Officer at dpo@mozilla.com.
 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.
+When you request deletion of your Firefox data, it will be deleted within 30 days of the request (with the exception of Interaction Data, which has a standard retention period of 90 days and is automatically deleted at the end of this period).

 This privacy notice is for the most recent general release version of Firefox distributed by Mozilla.
 If you obtain Firefox elsewhere, or are running an older version, your copy of Firefox may contain different privacy characteristics.
 {: #pre-release }